Thursday, January 26, 2023

 San Francisco Stevedore Eric Hoffer, Greatest Autodidact Of The 20th Century: Quotations

-Perhaps the core problem with contemporary American conservatism is its lack of heart, its lack of compassion, its deep-down soullessness, coupled with its "Christian" "conservative" eagerness to submit to an absolute authority "ruling from on high" who authorizes their narrow minds and minuscule hearts to determine who should go to hell... which is EVERYBODY who doesn't tell themselves the same set of inter-locking lies they do.
+Perhaps the core problem with contemporary American conservatism is its lack of heart, its lack of compassion, its deep-down soullessness, coupled with its "Christian" "conservative" eagerness to submit to an absolute authority "ruling from on high" who authorizes their narrow minds and minuscule hearts to determine who should go to hell... which is EVERYBODY who doesn't tell themselves the same set of inter-locking lies that they do.

 Love,